 In Sydney's fourth bomb blast in as many days, the city's St. Mary's Roman Catholic?

-In Sydney's fourth bomb blast in as many days, the city's St. Mary's Roman Catholic cathedral was rocked by an explosion during evening mass on Tuesday (April 17).
+Background: In Sydney's fourth bomb blast in as many days, the city's St. Mary's Roman Catholic cathedral was rocked by an explosion during evening mass on Tuesday (April 17).

 The congregation of forty was shaken by the blast but no-one was injured.
 The bomb splintered about ten heavy wooden pews, several damaged six confessionals and cracked stained glass windows at the southern end of the cathedral.